Porter84/HarrisonJones/canvas/01-canvas_html.md

 ## Other

-- **HTML 5:** It is an HTML 5 tag thats need to use HTML 5 doctype: <!DOCTYPE html>
+- **HTML 5:** It is an HTML 5 tag thats need to use HTML 5 doctype: ```<!DOCTYPE html>```
 - **required closing tag:** the <canvas> element requires the closing tag </canvas>, as consequence of the way fallback is provided.
 If this closing tag is not presented, the rest of the document would be considered the fallback content and wouldn't be displayed.
-If fallback content is not needied, a simple ```html<canvas id="foo" ...></canvas>``` is fully compatible with all browsers that support canvas at all.
+If fallback content is not needed, a simple ```<canvas id="foo" ...></canvas>``` is fully compatible with all browsers that support canvas at all.
 - **sizing:** a canvas is basicly a bitmap image with rows and columns with pixels, when you setup the width and heigh in the canvas tag, you specify the actual resolution of that bitmap.
-The canvas can be changed using a stylsheet, but if you use CSS bitmap of canvas will scaled during rendering to fit the styled size.
-If your renderings seem distorted, try specifying your width and hieght attributes explicitly in the <canvas> attributes, and not using CSS.
+The canvas can be changed using a stylesheet, but if you use CSS bitmap of canvas will scaled during rendering to fit the styled size.
+If your renderings seem distorted, try specifying your width and height attributes explicitly in the <canvas> attributes, and not using CSS.

 ## Examples